anthony-r-h/anthony-r-h.github.io/_posts/2025-12-27-DAKKA-CAN-XREAL.md

 ### Lid insert

 The lid insert holds the microfiber cloth and finishes the inside of the case lid.
-This part was built cut-to-size.
+This part was built trim-to-size as well.

 <figure>
   <img src="/files/XREAL/1/xreal-8362.jpg">